Political positions of Kirsten Gillibrand: LGBT

 While running for New York's 20th congressional district in 2006, Gillibrand said in an interview she favors legalizing civil unions across the country and leaving the issue of same-sex marriage up the states to decide.
 As senator, Gillibrand said in 2010 that she supported the legalization of same-sex marriage in the State of New York.

 The Human Rights Campaign, an LGBT advocacy group, gave Gillibrand a score of 80 out of 100 for the 110th Congress (when Gillibrand was in the House), and perfect scores of 100 out of 100 for the 111th, 112th, and 113th Congresses (when Gillibrand was in the Senate).

 While in the House of Representatives, she voted for both the Sexual Orientation Employment Nondiscrimination Act (ENDA) and Local Law Enforcement Hate Crimes Prevention Act of 2007.

 Following her appointment to the Senate, Gillibrand became the first New York Senator to support same-sex marriage.
 On the morning of her appointment to the Senate, she called the Empire State Pride Agenda to reiterate her full support for same-sex marriage.
 Gillibrand also supported the repeal of the Defense of Marriage Act (DOMA) and the "don't ask, don't tell" policy.
 In April 2009, Gillibrand endorsed Governor Paterson's proposed legislation to legalize same-sex marriage in New York.

 In July 2009, Gillibrand announced she was considering introducing an amendment to the defense authorization bill that would impose an 18-month moratorium on the discharge of gays serving in the military.
 She decided against introducing the amendment, as she could not amass the 60 votes required to avoid a filibuster, but told The Daily Beast that she was able to secure the commitment of the Senate Armed Services Committee to hold hearings on "don't ask, don't tell" in the fall of 2009.
 However, the hearings were postponed and began on February 2, 2010.
 The repeal ultimately passed both Houses of Congress and was signed by President Obama on December 22, 2010.
 In 2010, the Human Rights Campaign gave her a 100% rating from the LGBT advocacy group.

-On March 16, 2011, Gillibrand, along with Senators Feinstein and Leahy, introduced a bill to repeal DOMA.
+On March 16, 2011, Gillibrand, along with Senators Dianne Feinstein and Patrick Leahy, introduced a bill to repeal DOMA.